joykwokll/UNV-project4/README.md

 11. Customers to leave reviews in Google reviews and fetch google API to display it in the website.
 12. Join us page to post job listings needed in the company.
 Allow public to apply for the job.
 13. Beauty tips page to act like a forum/blog.
 Users will be able to post, like and comment.
+14. Beauty tips able to post and upload photos on individual testimonals and the treatment journey.
+15. Admin able to edit and post successful cases with before and after images.

 ### Screenshots of WIP